NicoHood/NicoHoodProtocol/README.md

 cant handle ambilight on the CDC (usb) Serial, because the implemenation is too slow.
 But you can use Serial1 on the Micro/Leonardo and a ftdi programmer to get to usb (connect rx-tx, tx-rx, gnd-gnd).

+I also recommend to set the bootsequence duration to 8000, because the Serial initialization takes some time.

 ```bash
 $ cd /home/pi/Desktop/Arduino/libraries/NicoHoodProtocol/
 $ sudo make hyperionmod